Ndaboom/Ndaboom/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=ndaboom&style=flat-square&color=0088cc)

-My tech story started when my elder brother introduced me to video games ✨ on PC when I was still in high school.
-I’ve really enjoyed playing games since one day I discover that there’s much more to do than just playing games.
-Firstly I wanted to build my own video games but I realized that it could not be that good a game developed by only one person.
-That’s when I decided to build my own social media, released in September 2019 called [zungvi](https://zungvi.com).
-Since then my passion for coding never stopped increasing 🚀!
-I’m currently studying at Microverse, a remote software school, in order to improve myself further as a professional and to work on my Data Structures and Algorithms 🤓..
+I'm full-stack software engineer with more than 4 years of experience.
+I've spent the last years developing my skills working with different startups; skills gained are ability to: build desktop applications via Java swing, build web applications both front end (HTML, CSS, JS, VUEJS) and back end (PHP, LARAVEL,...), collaboration skills and adaptability.
+I’m currently studying at Microverse, a remote software school, in order to improve myself further as a professional and to work on my Data Structures and Algorithms 🤓...

-I've spent the last years developing my skills working with different startups; skills gained are: building desktop applications via Java swing, building web applications front and back end (HTML, CSS, JS, VUEJS), building APIs(PHP, LARAVEL), collaboration skills and adaptability.

 Like My Work?